Skip to main content

 Education, Human Services & NonProfit

-Education is America’s second largest industry, and the career tracks are as varied as the students are.
+Education is America’s second-largest industry, and the career tracks are as varied as the students.
 Those who enter the education field as professionals tend to have a passion for helping young people, a passion for the subject area they teach, and/or a belief in the transformative power of education.

 Human service professionals strive to meet human needs.
-They focus on work within a community, often in community-based settings in fields such as psychology, rehabilitation, and social work.
-They often partner with other helping professions to coordinate services to prevent and address problems, as well as improve overall quality of life.
+They focus on work within a community, often in community-based settings, in fields such as psychology, rehabilitation, and social work.
+They often partner with other helping professions to coordinate services to prevent and address problems and improve overall quality of life.

 Nonprofit organizations work to improve the common good of society.
 Rather than earning a profit for owners or investors, they use all surplus revenue toward continuing their mission.
-Nonprofit work encompasses a broad field including organizations like private foundations, religious institutions, animal shelters, soup kitchens, advocacy groups, research based trade associations, typically through charitable, educational, scientific or other means.
+Nonprofit work encompasses a broad field, including organizations like private foundations, religious institutions, animal shelters, soup kitchens, advocacy groups, and research-based trade associations, typically through charitable, educational, scientific, or other means.

 Where UMD Alumni are Working & Have Interned